 Project: Distributing Dignity was developed by high school students (and one mother) to fight for the needs of students on the Pine Ridge Reservation.
 According to the 2021 Borgen Report, 97% of the population on the Pine Ridge Reservation live far below the U.S. Federal Poverty line.
-The median income is approx. $7700 per year.
+The median income is approx. $2600 and $3200 annually.
+Jobs are scarce.
 Many families simply cannot afford wood or propane to heat their homes.
-With an unemployment rate of 80% and an average of 17 people living in each family home, life on the reservation is harsh and hopeless.

 We believe all students deserve an education!

-Project: Distributing Dignity believes that every student has a right to an education regardless of financial status and menstrual cycles!
+Project: Distributing Dignity believes that every student has a right to an education regardless of financial status and menstrual cycles.
 We want to empower students by providing period products to those who are at risk of dropping out of school due to a lack of affordable products.

-52% of families on the Reservation live below the poverty line
+Over 97% of families on the Reservation live below the

 Our mission is to provide period products to students on Reservations so that they don't have to miss school due to a lack of affordable hygiene items.
 We hope to help students stay in school, graduate, and increase opportunities for a hopeful and fulfilling life.